AdobeDocs/genstudio.en/help/user-guide/create/manage-variants.md

 **To crop and reposition images in variants**:

 1. After generating a set of variants, hover over an image within a variant.
-1. Click to crop icon that appears in the left corner of the image.
+1. Click the crop icon that appears in the left corner of the image.
 1. Adjust the image bounding box and drag the image into the desired position.
 1. Click **[!UICONTROL Apply]** to apply the crop to a single image or **[!UICONTROL Apply to all images]** to apply to all images in the variants.